On Tonelli periodic orbits with low energy on surfaces: Introduction

 \subsection{Acknowledgments}

-The authors are grateful to Gabriele Benedetti for pointing out an inaccuracy in the first draft.
+The authors are grateful to Gabriele Benedetti for pointing out an inaccuracy in the first draft, and to an anonymous referee for providing many important corrections and remarks.
 L.A. is partially supported by the DFG grant AB 360/2-1 ``Periodic orbits of conservative systems below the Ma\~n\'e critical energy value''.
 M.M. is partially supported by the ANR projects WKBHJ (ANR-12-BS01-0020) and COSPIN (ANR-13-JS01-0008-01).
 Part of the work presented in this paper was carried out in November 2015 at the Ruhr-Universit\"at Bochum.
 M.M. wishes to thank Alberto Abbondandolo for the kind hospitality, and the Mathematics Department in Bochum for providing a stimulating working environment.